levicherrin/aws-web-hosting/docs/staticWebsite/README.md

     - Navigate to the "Permissions" tab of the S3 bucket.
     - **Enable "Block all public access."**

-        > [!WARNING]
-        > Re-enabling "Block all public access" is crucial for security.
-CloudFront will be the sole entity with access.

     - **Edit the bucket policy** to grant CloudFront's OAC identity access to retrieve objects.
 Replace `MY-BUCKET-NAME`, `MY-ACCOUNT-ID`, and `MY-DISTRIBUTION-ID` with the specific values.

         ```json